lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 ```

 Types first because every other axis reads them; a capability certificate riding
-on multiply-sourced types is a certificate on sand.
-The ledger schema has all
+on multiply-sourced types is a certificate on sand. `CompilerDB` has the common
-slots from day one, but increment N fills exactly one axis.
+shape from day one, but increment N fills exactly one axis.

 ### 2.5 Completeness = mint-time coverage assertion